ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

      Finished in 0.45s
 Running option-bytes program.
 Enable FLASH peripheral...
-Unlocking Bank 2 from secure mode. probe-rs is about to crash and that's OK :)
+Unlocking Bank 2 from Secure Mode. probe-rs is about to crash and that's OK :)

 (all the rest of the output is junk from probe-rs that you can ignore)
 ```